ocwg/spec/spec/spec-0.2.md

 ## Ports Extension
 This is an [extension](#extensions) for a node.
 To be placed inside the `data` `array`.
 It provides the familiar concept of _ports_ to a node.
-A port is a point, which allows geometrically controlling where, e.g. arrows are attached to a shape.
+A port is a point, which allows geometrically controlling where, e.g., arrows are attached to a shape.

 - Name: `@ocwg/node/ports`
 - URI: `https://spec.canvasprotocol.org/node/ports/0.2`